 Personal customer data and premium video content — these are two major reasons why you need to prioritize security testing when building your OTT app.

 Any component of your solution, whether it’s custom code, third-party libraries, or integrations, might be prone to an attack.
 Penetration testing will help you detect any kind of vulnerability — like broken authentication, cross-site scripting, SQL injection, memory leaks, etc. — and proactively address them.
-With advanced vulnerability scanning tools, you can automatically identify potential threats on your network devices, such as firewalls, routers, switches, and servers.
+New forms of attacks — including DRM bypass attempts, session hijacking, and AI-generated phishing overlays — require deeper inspection and more advanced test coverage across devices and playback environments.

 Among other testing types that are key to ensuring video and user data security are content targeting testing, media encryption testing, payment gateway testing, authentication and authorization testing, as well as data privacy compliance testing.